isomerpages/imda-betterinternet/_who-we-are/Overview.md

 and kind online.</p>
 <h1>Who We Are</h1>
 <p>We come from the people, private and public (3P) sectors and are appointed
-by the Minister (Ministry of Communications and Information) to serve a two year term on a voluntary basis.
+by the Minister (Ministry of Digital Development and Information) to serve a two year term on a voluntary basis.
 The Council is supported by a Secretariat team from the Info-communications Media Development Authority.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="MLC comprises of volunteers from the people, private and public sectors." src="/images/mlc_about%20us_2.png">